 With humility, we hold the key to ruminat- ting over our own mistakes, we choose to accept humility challenged by others, and we decide to overcome by learning a new, Life lesson.
 We decide to persevere.

 Sorry to burst anybody's bubble, but this quote goes to Mr. Harry Truman, 33rd POTUS.
 However, I think that officially it should stay anonymous, as 'tis in the spirit of the quote.

 My hope is that humility goes hand-in-hand with self love, not self loathing.

-Velina almost 3 years ago from Golden, CO
+Velina about 3 years ago from Golden, CO

 Humility for me is freedom.

 Humility is the one thing that seperates the good from... the not so good. :)

 Diana S. over 3 years ago from Mesa, Az

 Humility is, to me, the grandest of all virtues and values.
 It stands well on it's own but also enhances all the others.

 kate's mom over 3 years ago from nv